highiq-tech/TheDogHouse/README.md

 ## Cross App and Component Communication

-The products micro frontend has a Content component that emits customer and order created events which are subscribed and listened for in the shell micro frontend.
+The `shared-state` micro frontend has an event bus and pub/sub library which emits customer and order created events that are subscribed to in the shell micro frontend.

-You can click those buttons and you will see new events and messages show up in the shell web application in real time.
+Click the action buttons in the `shell` to see custom events and emitted messages show up in the shell web application in real time.
-This is happening from a custom library called eventBus.ts that uses the pub/sub pattern.
-Its located in the shell app under the lib directory.